Acute Spinal Cord Injury (SCI) in Children

 The spinal cord is a bundle of nerves that carries messages between the brain and

 the rest of the body.
-It relays data from the brain to the rest of the body and carries sensory
+It sends data from the brain to the body, and carries sensory

-information from the body, including the skin, joints, and organs, back to
+information from the skin, bones, muscles, and organs back to the brain.

-a bruise (also called a contusion), a partial tear, or a complete tear (called a transection)
+or other situation.
+An SCI may be a bruise (contusion), a partial tear, or a complete

 There are many causes of SCI in children.
 The more common injuries occur when the